psf/black/docs/the_black_code_style.md

 default by (among others) GitHub and Visual Studio Code, differentiates between r-strings and R-strings.
 The former are syntax highlighted as regular expressions while the latter are treated as true raw strings with no special semantics.

+### AST before and after formatting

+When run with `--safe`, _Black_ checks that the code before and after is semantically equivalent.
+This check is done by comparing the AST of the source with the AST of the target.
+There are three limited cases in which the AST does differ:

+1. _Black_ cleans up leading and trailing whitespace of docstrings, re-indenting them if needed.
+It's been one of the most popular user-reported features for the formatter to fix whitespace issues with docstrings.
+While the result is technically an AST difference, due to the various possibilities of forming docstrings, all realtime use of docstrings that we're aware of sanitizes indentation and leading/trailing whitespace anyway.

+2. _Black_ manages optional parentheses for some statements.
+In the case of the `del` statement, presence of wrapping parentheses or lack of thereof changes the resulting AST but is semantically equivalent in the interpreter.

+3. _Black_ might move comments around, which includes type comments.
+Those are part of the AST as of Python 3.8.
+While the tool implements a number of special cases for those comments, there is no guarantee they will remain where they were in the source.
+   Note that this doesn't change runtime behavior of the source code.

+To put things in perspective, the code equivalence check is a feature of _Black_ which other formatters don't implement at all.
+It is of crucial importance to us to ensure code behaves the way it did before it got reformatted.
+We treat this as a feature and there are no plans to relax this in the future.
+The exceptions enumerated above stem from either user feedback or implementation details of the tool.
+In each case we made due diligence to ensure that the AST divergence is of no practical consequence.